 These people are the ‘first on the scene’, generally having driven there by ambulance.
 They need a level-headed approach and the ability to work quickly under pressure, often in difficult circumstances.
 These are all skills that translate well from the Armed Forces.
 Routes into this work can be via:

 - one of the NHS Ambulance Service Trusts in the UK

 - the Private Ambulance Services (PAS), which compete against the NHS Ambulance Services for contracts and/or work on subcontracts from them.

 Most NHS ambulance trusts run their own training courses so, although using your ELC for emergency driving or ambulance technician courses will help if you go on to work for a private company, you will still need to undergo training periods with the NHS.

 There are three ‘ranks’ within this area – emergency care assistants (ECAs), ambulance technicians (EMTs) and paramedics – each requiring specific training.
-ECA training falls within the remit of the various NHS Ambulance Trusts – see www.nhs.uk/servicedirectories/pages/ambulancetrustlisting.aspx – while paramedic training is currently the preserve of universities.
-The College of Paramedics’ website has full details: www.collegeofparamedics.co.uk
+ECA training falls within the remit of the various NHS Ambulance Trusts, while paramedic training is currently the preserve of universities.
+The College of Paramedics’ website has full details.

-FutureQual’s levels 2 and 3 ‘blue light’ driving courses are recognised by all NHS Ambulance Services in the UK.
-They are listed on the QCF, which means you can use your funding towards them.
+If you’re thinking of pursuing a career as an ambulance driver, FutureQuals’ level 2 and 3 ‘blue light’ driving courses are recognised by all NHS Ambulance Services in the UK, and you can use your ELC funding towards them.
 Developed in partnership with the NHS Ambulance Service Driver Training Advisory Group (DTAG), the qualifications currently available are:

 - level 3 Certificate in Emergency Response Ambulance Driving

-- level 4 Diploma in Emergency Response Ambulance Driving Instruction.
+- level 4 Diploma in Emergency Response Ambulance Driving Instruction (RQF).